gneely74/sign_maker_openscad/WARP.md

 - Verify `hole_depth` is appropriate
 - Ensure holes intersect with geometry

-### Base Not Joining Letters
+### Base Too Small or Too Large
-- Increase `buffer_size` to expand base
+- Adjust `buffer_size` to change margins around text
-- Check font spacing and kerning
+- Rectangular base automatically sizes to text width
-- Consider using tighter letter spacing in text string
+- All margins are equal on all sides